abyx/octopress/source/_posts/2015-09-10-angular-2-migration-path-what-we-know.markdown

 comments: true
 facebook:
     image: /images/posts_images/migration-path.png
+cta_message: "Subscribe to learn how to prepare for Angular 2, avoid pitfalls and have a smooth migration!"
 ---

 The main concern among us Angular developers recently has been the future of our existing Angular 1 apps.
 The community was abuzz with fears of apps they won’t be able to upgrade: